-This type of batteries has its own solid housing.
-At BBB Cycling use the 18650 cel, which is famous for itss use in Tesla cars.
-The cylindric lithium-ion comes in a standard size and therofre cannot be produced in other shapes or sizes.
+This type of battery has its own solid housing.
+We use the 18650 cell, which is famous for its use in Tesla cars.
+The cylindric lithium-ion comes in a standard size and therefore cannot be produced in other shapes or sizes.
 Although, the standard size makes this type of batteries very strong and solid, and therefore provides its own strong housing.
-This type of batteries is available in many different quality levels.
+This type of battery is available in many different quality levels.
 We use the ones from the best brands available: Samsung and Panasonic.

 When determining the quality of a light, the quality of the battery (and thus also the lifetime) is one of the major determinants.
-With normal useage these batteries won't wear out fast and can be recharged many many times.
-The lifetime depends of course of the way the light is used.
-When always asked the maximum amount of power from the battery it will use more energy and thus has to be charged more often.
-When used with lower power the battery doesn't need as many recharges, and the power is pulled out on a lower pace.
-This benefits the lifetime of your battery while using it, and in regards to the overall lifetime of the battery.
-Below are 2 extremes.
+With normal usage these batteries won't wear out fast and can be recharged many, many times.
+The lifetime depends on the way the light is used.
+When you always have the light turned on in maximum mode it will run out of energy faster.
+Because therefore the battery needs more amount of energy and thus has to be charged more often.
+When used with lower power the power is pulled out on a lower pace and thus the battery doesn't need as many recharges.
+This benefits the lifetime of your battery while using it as well as the overall lifetime of your battery.

-At BBB we plead for a constant lumen output, this means that we tempt to keep the lumen output the same over time instead of starting at a high amount of lumen and then letting it drop over time.
-We have designed out lights this way to avoid your light slowly dying while riding back home.
+At BBB Cycling we plead for a constant lumen output, this means that we tempt to keep the lumen output the same over time.
+In contrary with a high amount of lumen in the beginning and a big drop over time.
+We have designed our lights this way to avoid your light slowly dying while riding back home.
 We rather see you riding with a slightly smaller lightbeam than with a slowly dying lightbeam.
-An example of this can be found below.
-A lower amount of lumen from the starting point you will get a more stable output compared to when you start with a maximun output in lumen.
-This will drop very quick over time.
+An example of this can be found in the graph below.
+A lower amount of lumen from the starting point will get you a more stable output compared to when you start with a maximum output in lumen that decreases.
+This will drop very quickly over time.